noxworld-dev/opennox/README.md

 The video game "Nox" is copyright © 2000 Westwood Studios.
 All Rights Reserved.
 Westwood Studios is a trademark or registered trademark of Electronic Arts in the U.S. and/or other countries.
 All rights reserved.

-The source code provided in this repository is licenced under the [GNU General Public License version 3](<https://www.gnu.org/licenses/gpl-3.0.html>).
+If not specified otherwise, the source code provided in this repository is licenced under the [GNU General Public License version 3](<https://www.gnu.org/licenses/gpl-3.0.html>).
 Please see the accompanying LICENSE file.

 OpenNox project additionally follows [C&C Remastered Modding guideline](https://www.ea.com/games/command-and-conquer/command-and-conquer-remastered/modding-faq).
 All changes to the project MUST follow these rules.